Skip to main content

 • Example: A food access nonprofit tests a new delivery system and follows up with participant interviews to understand usability and cultural relevance.

-Collecting great data is one thing—making it useful is another.
+Collecting great data is one thing, but making it useful is another.

 qual data post